 This course introduces students to the language and cultures of the Spanish-speaking world.
 In Spanish I, students communicate about various topics, such as exchanging greetings, identifying classroom objects, describing family members, telling time, describing weather and seasons, locating places around town, and shopping for clothing.
 Students explore the Spanish speaking world, focusing on the geography of Spain and Latin America.
 They compare relevant aspects of the cultures of the Americas and Spain.

-Students who successfully complete this course will earn one high school world languages course credit.
-See Credit for High School Courses Taken in Middle School on page 7.
+One high school World Language credit will be awarded upon successful completion of this course.
+See Credit for High School Courses Taken in Middle School, page 7 for more information.